qjadud1994/YOLOv2-keras/README.md

 It works well and is processed in real time on the GTX-1080.
 <br>
-And you can see the results of YOLO in the video.
+And you can see the results of YOLO in the video.<br>
-Click on the link below to see three images combined.
+**Click** on the link below to see three images combined. <br>
-From the left is YOLO using DarkNet19, DarkNet tiny, MobileNet.
+From the left is YOLO using DarkNet19, DarkNet tiny, MobileNet. <br>

 [YOLOv2 Demo](https://youtu.be/s3KO7YEkniQ)